rubidoux high school route 66 car club presents the 4th annual

 PIN-UP CONTEST HOSTED BY SIZZLING SWEET PEA

-- The contest is not affiliated or organized with the Rubidoux High School Route 66 Car Club.
+- The contest is not affiliated with or organized by the Rubidoux High School Route 66 Car Club.

 Vendor registration is available online until May 9th, with a $25 donation made online, to benefit the Rubidoux High School Scholarship Fund.
 Registration for the event includes two complementary tickets to be received at gate check-in from 8am to 10am at Rubidoux High School student parking lot at 42nd Street and Pacific Avenue.
 Space is adjacent to the car show on the black top, with no electricity or shade, spaces are 10’ x 10’ with check-in from 8 - 10 a.m.
 All food vendors must be compliant with an active Riverside County Food License.
 This is a school district approved event and all vendors must be family-friendly with no tobacco, vaping, alcohol or other inappropriate items for sale or display.
 Vendor Registration closes on May 8th at 9pm, no late registrants will be accepted at the event.